fg-research/website/blog/product/posts/cnn-kmeans-control-chart-clustering.rst

     # convert the model outputs to data frame
     predictions = pd.read_csv(io.StringIO(predictions), header=None, dtype=float)

-After loading the model outputs from S3, we can calculate the <i>Silhouette coefficient</i>.
+After loading the model outputs from S3, we can calculate the *Silhouette coefficient*.
 The Silhouette coefficient ranges from -1 to 1, with higher values indicating better clustering.

 .. code:: python